afarkash/CS337-project3/README.md

 Part of our AllFoods.json (descriptions, cooking methods) and tools.py files take entries from a former project to save time on typing: (https://github.com/tylrodg/CS337-Recipes).
 Our AllFoods.json also takes inspiration from another project for lists of spices, meats, and vegetables: (https://github.com/dariusk/corpora/tree/master/data/foods), also to save time on typing.

-Pierce is an anagram of "recipe"
+Our chatbot is named Pierce.
+His name is an anagram of the word, "recipe"

 INSTRUCTIONS:
-To begin chatting with our chatbot, Pierce, run:
+To begin chatting with Pierce, run:
 >> python3 chatbot.py

 Upon activation, Pierce will ask for a recipe URL from allrecipes.com